andy-zhangief/binance-bot/README.md

 Run with option `--detect` to only detect rallying coins.

+To run multiple synchronized bots, run one bot with the option `--server` and the others with the option `--client`.
+They should synchronize prices and blacklists.
+You can restart any amount of clients and they will receive the historical price data when they start.

 ![alt text](https://i.imgur.com/L0sbmi7.png)

 Feel free to reach out to me on discord and I'd be happy to help you. https://discord.gg/BTh9wuaPxD